minorimpact/perl-minorimpact/docs/MinorImpact_Object_Type.md

     developer doesn't add a name value programatically during the 'new' or 'update' functions of the inherited object class, '$object->type()->name() . "-" . $obect-id()' will be used instead.

     Default: FALSE

+- no\_tags => BOOLEAN

+    If TRUE, this type will no longer support tagging.

+    DEFAULT: FALSE

 - public => BOOLEAN

     This option does \*\*not\*\* make the objects public.
 If TRUE, the user will have the \*option\* of designating the type a public.
 Essentially controls whether or the the 'public' checkbox appears on object input/edit forms.

     Default: FALSE

 - readonly => BOOLEAN